Suitable Spaces for Shape Optimization: The shape space

-Section \ref{section_shapespace} is concerned with manifolds.
 Manifolds can be generalized in many ways.
 In \cite{Stacey}, a summary and comparison of possibilities to generalize smooth manifolds are given.
 One generalization is a diffeological space on which we concentrate in this section.
-In the following, the main differences between manifolds and diffeological spaces are figured out.
+In the following, the main differences between manifolds and diffeological spaces are figured out \kathrin{and formulated in \begin{rrev}Theorem~\ref{theorem_diffman}\end{rrev}}.
 For simplicity, we concentrate on finite-dimensional manifolds.
 However, it has to be mentioned that infinite-dimensional manifolds can also be understood as diffeological spaces.
 This follows, e.g., from \cite[Corollary~3.14]{KrieglMichor} or \cite{Losik}.

 Given a smooth manifold there is a natural diffeology on this manifold consisting of all parametrizations which are smooth in the classical sense.
 This yields the following definition.

 \begin{definition}[Diffeological space associated with a manifold] Let $M$ be a finite-dimensional (not necessarily Hausdorff or paracompact) smooth manifold.
 The diffeological space associated with $M$ is defined as $(M,D_M)$, where the diffeology $D_M$ consists precisely of the parametrizations of $M$ which are smooth in the classical sense. \end{definition}